What's in a name?

 From Our Founder

 Beyond product design and engineering, my other major passion is travel.
-I've had the privilege of exploring the globe, summiting mountains and volcanos, SCUBA diving a number of the world's most beautiful spots, and learning cultures other than my own.
-At the core, travel is a critical opportunity to develop new perspectives and grow personally.
-The world has an endless list of beautiful places to explore, both natural and urban, and global travel has never been more accessible (when not in the midst of a global pandemic, of course).
-It is ARETHUSA's mission, therefore, to create affordable timepieces optimized for modern expeditions.
+I've had the privilege of exploring the globe, summiting mountains and volcanos, SCUBA diving a number of the world's most beautiful spots, and becoming immersed in new cultures.
+At the core, travel is an opportunity to develop new perspectives and grow.
+The world has an endless list of beautiful places to explore, both natural and urban, and global travel has never been more accessible.
+It is ARETHUSA's mission, therefore, to create affordable timepieces suited to the modern form of exploration.

 I hope you will take a moment to read the story behind the ARETHUSA name, as it has significant meaning to me personally.
 My grandfather, who served as Petty Supply Officer aboard the HMS Arethusa throughout World War II, was a world class gentleman and seasoned sailor.
 It is that spirit of adventure and elegance which the ARETHUSA name embodies.

 We, as a watch community, have seen countless new brands saying they’re going to turn the watch market on its head and bring you luxury for less.
 At ARETHUSA, we simply want to make great travel focused watches and put them on the wrists of those who appreciate them.
-Above all, we are a company founded by watch lovers, for watch lovers.
-We will always stay true to those roots.
+Above all, we are a company founded by a watch lover, for watch lovers.
+I commit us to always stay true to those roots.